 Biwabik – Little Giants Skills Park

 The Little Giants Skills Park is designed for learning by exposing new riders to the varied terrain of mountain biking in an approachable setting.
 The four distinct trails offer berms, rollers, rock gardens, wooden features, small tabletop jumps, and gentle drops, allowing cyclists to grow their confidence riding various obstacles.
-Many park features here offer ‘ride-arounds’ that enable riders to mix and match to suit their ability level while providing opportunities to try and test new skills individually.
+Many park features here offer a ‘ride-arounds’ that enables riders to mix and match to suit their ability level while providing opportunities to try and test new skills individually.

 Buffalo – Trapper’s Pond Bike Skills Park